Intelligent ESG and sustainability reporting that’s good for the world

 - Improve control using a process workflow and audit logs

-- Reduce risk with built-in calculations and standard reports
+- Facilitate auditing processes with built-in calculations and standard reports

-- Use strategic planning to improve decision making
+- Use strategic planning to support decision making

-- Limit risk and optimize resources with what-if analysis tools
+- Support limiting risk and optimizing resources with what-if analysis tools

-- Simulate scenarios to optimize your ESG score
+- Simulate scenarios with the aim of optimizing your ESG score

-- Create driver-based models to turn ESG insights into action
+- Create driver-based models to facilitate turning ESG insights into action

 - Fine-tune costs with a powerful allocation engine